Katherine Knight: Murder of John Price

 Several hours after Price had died, Knight skinned him and hung the skin from a meat hook on the architrave of a door to the lounge room.
-She then decapitated Price and cooked parts of his body, serving up the meat with baked potato, pumpkin, beetroot, zucchine, cabbage, yellow squash and gravy in two settings at the dinner table, along with notes beside each plate, each having the name of one of Price's children on it.
+She then decapitated Price and cooked parts of his body, serving up the flesh with baked potato, carrot, pumpkin, beetroot, zucchini, cabbage, yellow squash and gravy in two settings at the dinner table, along with notes beside each plate, each having the name of one of Price's children on it.
 She was preparing to serve his body parts to his children.
 A third meal was thrown on the back lawn for unknown reasons, and it is speculated that Knight had attempted to eat it but could not.
 This has been put forward in support of her claim that she has no memory of the crime.
 Price's head was found in a pot with vegetables.
 The pot was still warm, estimated to be at between 40 and 50 C, indicating that the cooking had taken place in the early morning.
 Sometime later, Knight arranged the body with the left arm draped over an empty 1.25-litre soft drink bottle with the legs crossed.
 This was claimed in court to be an act of defilement demonstrating Knight's contempt for Price.
 Knight had left a handwritten note on top of a photograph of Price.
 Bloodstained and covered with small pieces of flesh, it read: